 You will also earn up to 14x Hilton Honors points on all purchases:

-- 14x points on all Hilton stays
+- 14x points on eligible Hilton purchases

-- 3x on all remaining purchases
+- 3x on all remaining eligible purchases

 If you spend $60,000 in a calendar year to earn the 2nd free night, you will also get at least 180,000 rewards points if you only earn the 3x base rate.